 Occlusal Guards in Bridgeton, MO

 Dr. Burgdorf has extensive experience in treating bruxism and other conditions related to nighttime grinding and clenching with occlusal guards, often known as night guards.
-Unlike the bulky guards that are sold in drug stores, our night guards are small, fit comfortably, and are finely calibrated to each patient’s particular bite.
+Unlike the bulky guards that are sold in drug stores, our night guards are small, fit comfortably, and are finely calibrated to fit each patient’s particular bite.

-Bruxism can take a serious toll on your dental and overall health and wellbeing.
+Bruxism can take a serious toll on your dental and overall health and well-being.
 While your teeth are strong and durable, they simply can’t handle the constant pressure created by a clenched jaw.
 As they grind against each other, they wear down.
 This action can create a range of problems, including:

 - Shortened teeth